 How to write your CV

-- tailor your CV for the role you are applying for.
-Show how you meet the requirements of the role and any essential criteria.
+- tailor it for the role you’re applying for, showing how you meet the requirements of the role and any essential criteria

 - your job title